KostasKoyias/dbox_net/README.md

 This part consists of

 * handling command line arguments
-* allocating memory for all data structures required
+* allocating memory and creating all data structures required
 * creating all worker threads needed

 #### Log-in

-To successfully log-in, a connection is established with the dbserver, a USER_ON (ip, port) message is sent and a list containing all connected clients is received.
+To successfully log-in, a connection is established with the dbserver, a LOG_ON (ip, port) message is sent and a list containing all connected clients is received.

 #### Add tasks